-Regular wellness examinations for your pet, can help to keep your pet healthy by giving your veterinarian an opportunity to check for early symptoms of common illnesses, and to monitor their overall health.
+Regular wellness examinations for your pet can help keep your pet healthy by giving your veterinarian an opportunity to check for early symptoms of common illnesses, and to monitor their overall health.
 Here, our Blue Mountain vets share a little about what you can expect when you bring your pet in for a routine wellness exam.

 My pet looks healthy, why should I bring her to the vet?